royward/prolog_compiler/README.md

 ### 3. Installing `plammar`

-After making the necessary edits to `dcg4pt`, you can now proceed to install `plammar`:
+After making the necessary edits to `dcg4pt`, you can now proceed to install `plammar` from within SWI-prolog:

 ```prolog
 ?- pack_install(plammar).